hemani-gajjar/topify-deploy/README.md

 ## About The Project

 <p>Topify is a web interface for Spotify users to look at their top tracks and artists.
-Users are authenticated with spotify to get the required data. </p>
+Users are authenticated with spotify to get the required data.
+This repository is used to deploy the application on Heroku.
+Checkout the Source Code for the application here: </p>
 Project Repository Link: https://github.com/hemani-gajjar/Topify

 <!-- USAGE EXAMPLES -->